kubernetes/website/content/en/docs/tasks/configure-pod-container/create-hostprocess-pod.md

 - **[LocalService](https://docs.microsoft.com/en-us/windows/win32/services/localservice-account)**
 - **[NetworkService](https://docs.microsoft.com/en-us/windows/win32/services/networkservice-account)**

-Operators should use these accounts to limit the degree of privileges made available to the HostProcess container to prevent accidental damage to the host.
-The LocalSystem account has the highest level of privilege of the three and should be used only if absolutely necessary.
-It is recommended that operators follow the principle of least privilege and use the LocalService account when possible.
+You should select an appropriate Windows service account for each HostProcess container, aiming to limit the degree of privileges so as to avoid accidental (or even malicious) damage to the host.
+The LocalSystem servuce account has the highest level of privilege of the three and should be used only if absolutely necessary.
+Where possible, use the LocalService service account as it is the least privileged of the three options.